Some graphics devices don't support gradients and patterns. We set the

 geom_area(alpha = 0.4, colour = "black")

-Exercise 1.2.2
+Exercise 2.1.2

-If don’t have pre-set labels, we can also use the labs(dictionary) argument to populate column-label pairs.
+If we don’t have pre-set labels, we can also use the labs(dictionary) argument to populate column-label pairs.
 Use this argument to label the variables in the plot below.
 You can use ?mpg to find out what the columns are.

 ggplot(mpg, aes(displ, hwy, colour = drv)) +